Steinz0/FootBallGame-Apprentissage/README.md

 # With Docker

-To start the environemment, you just need to start the Docker compose.
+To start the environnement, you just need to start the Docker compose.

 First, you need to build him:
 ```